wkumari/draft-wkumari-owe/README.md

 5. Security Considerations

+   There are many attacks that this does not protect against, including attackers watching the 4-Way Handshake and deriving the PTK between the clinet and the user.
+This is a weakness in the wireless specification, and not specific to OWE.
+In order to not have the user assume that they are getting stronger protection than they really are, the user interface should not provide obvious feedback that OWE is in use.
+OWE simply raises the bar slightly, it does not claim to solve all wireless issues.

    This solution does not protect against so called "fake AP" attacks.
    Wireless networks that use PSKs that the attacker may know are vulnerable to an attacker standing up an access point with the same